Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/09/what-data-is-missing.md

     - Analytics
 tags:
     - Data
+description: Highlights the dangers of ignoring missing data and excluded groups in analytics, using the 2016 US Election as a case study.
 ---

 When you start collecting data at scale, you need to decide when to invest in keeping “all the datas” and when to keep only a sample.
 When it comes to sampling, you need to ensure that the parts you discard and the parts that you keep are a truly representative sample.
 That means you need to discard at random to ensure that what you keep “looks like” the total data when scaled up.